Abhyuday911/Instagram_n/README.md

 # Instagram Scraper <b> [NodeJS] </b>

-this is a web application designed to get profile data from a public/business/creator instagram account or any hashtag and download the images regarding the same on your pc
+This is a web application designed to get profile data from a public/business/creator instagram account or any hashtag and download the images regarding the same on your pc.

 ## Challenges